Chia-Network/chialisp-web/docs/ref/clvm.md

 This quirky numbering makes the implementation simple.

 Numbering starts at the root of the tree.
-The path index is set to 1, whic represents the entire argument tree.
+The path index is set to 1, which represents the entire argument tree.
 Bits are appended to the right of the path index as we descend, 0 for left, and 1 for right.

 See the implementation [here](https://github.com/Chia-Network/clvm_tools/blob/master/clvm_tools/NodePath.py)